cksystemsteaching/selfie/manuscript/state.md

 [Program Counter (PC)](https://en.wikipedia.org/wiki/Program_counter "Program Counter (PC)") : A processor register that indicates where a computer is in its program sequence.
 In most processors, the PC is incremented after fetching an instruction, and holds the memory address of ("points to") the next instruction that would be executed.
 Instructions are usually fetched sequentially from memory, but control transfer instructions change the sequence by placing a new value in the PC.
 These include branches (sometimes called jumps), subroutine calls, and returns.
 A transfer that is conditional on the truth of some assertion lets the computer follow a different sequence under different conditions.
 A branch provides that the next instruction is fetched from somewhere else in memory.
 A subroutine call not only branches but saves the preceding contents of the PC somewhere.
 A return retrieves the saved contents of the PC and places it back in the PC, resuming sequential execution with the instruction following the subroutine call.

-At boot time, when selfie is done zeroing all emulated memory and registers, in particular the PC, and copying code and data into memory, mipster is ready to start code execution, well, at the lowest memory address `0x0` because that is where the PC points to.
+At boot time, when selfie is done zeroing all emulated memory and registers, in particular the PC, and copying code and data into memory, mipster is ready to start code execution, well, at the lowest address `0x0` in memory because that is where the PC points to.
 From then on mipster [fetches the word in memory where the PC points to, decodes that word, and executes the resulting instruction](http://github.com/cksystemsteaching/selfie/blob/322ab8249e5cbd921735f5239ef6965b416489cc/selfie.c#L6289-L6291).
 Each instruction not only instructs the processor to perform some computation but also determines the next value of the PC so that the processor "knows" where in memory the next instruction is stored.
 That sequence of PC values is called *control flow*.

 [Control Flow](https://en.wikipedia.org/wiki/Control_flow "Control Flow") : The order in which individual statements, instructions or function calls of an imperative program are executed or evaluated.
 The emphasis on explicit control flow distinguishes an imperative programming language from a declarative programming language.